The visiting supporters will predominantly sit in the south stand. All visiting supporters will appreciate the outstanding facilities at the ground.

 Museu Sporting is a must-visit, especially ahead of the 2024/25 UEFA Women’s Champions League at Estadio Jose Alvalade.

-This Sporting CP museum showcases the club’s history and achievements and houses a trophy collection that provides visitors with a rich legacy of the club.
-The museum is located within the stadium complex, and admission is €14 for adults or €7 for children.
+The Sporting CP museum showcases the club’s history and achievements, housing a trophy collection that provides visitors with a rich legacy of the club.
+The museum is situated within the stadium complex, and admission is €14 for adults or €7 for children.

-A tour of Sporting CP’s museum usually takes an average one one hour and is open from Tuesday through to Sundays, including specific hours during holidays.
+A tour of Sporting CP’s museum typically lasts for an hour and is open from Tuesday to Sunday, with specific hours observed during holidays.

 Lisbon Zoo